Jorgeural/claude-commands/README.md

 A: Simply run `./scripts/install-commands.sh` again.
 It will detect updates and offer to replace existing commands.

 **Q: How do I remove commands I no longer need?**
 A: Use the uninstall script: `./scripts/uninstall-commands.sh`.
-You can remove individual commands, all repository commands, or everything.
+It safely removes only commands from this repository, protecting any other custom commands you have.

 **Q: Can I modify commands for my team's specific needs?**
 A: Absolutely!
 Edit the command files and re-run the installer.